DRDO-CTF/DRDO-CTF/2017/Crypto/Crypto-1/Readme.md

 1. Perfect Secrecy means it is One-Time-Pad which is bascially byteswise XOR of key and plaintext.

 2. Open the image in hex-editor.
-Last bytes in the images are key bytes.
+Last bytes in the image are key bytes.

 ![hex\_key](hex_key)